 And then you click on the tiny screwdriver and then on “webform.”

 Podio will then create a web form for you with all the fields already created in the app/template.

 You can then find the shareable link on the right side that you can give your assistants or team members that don’t need full access to your Podio workspace.

 Adding Podio Automation

-All the functions and features that I’ve described to this point are available for free if you don’t have too many items (not more than 500) created.
+All the functions and features I’ve described are available for free if you don’t have too many items (not more than 500) created.

 An example of automation would be when you, for example, complete the task of a property showing, then Podio automatically creates a new task to follow up with potential buyers.

-Or you close a sale of a property, and because of the task’s status of “complete,” Podio automatically creates a task to follow up (past client marketing).
+Or you close a property sale, and because of the task’s status of “complete,” Podio automatically creates a task to follow up (past client marketing).

 It might even get set up in a way that it integrates with an email marketing provider, and a past client marketing drip campaign gets started.